remix-run/react-router/docs/guides/contributing.md

 ### Building

 Calling `pnpm build` from the root directory will run the build, which should take only a few seconds.
-It's important to build all the packages together because `react-router-dom` and `react-router-native` both use `react-router` as a dependency.
+It's important to build all the packages together because the individual packages have dependencies on one another.

 ### Testing